-I believe we are all different and although all our bodies need certain nutrients to function at their best, the way in which we best feed our bodies goodness varies.
-While some can lead a vegan lifestyle and flourish, other may function better on a more paleo lifestyle and that is ok.
-Our bodies give us a variety of signs when they aren’t performing at their best and listening to these signs and being aware is something I’ve gained a great interest in.
+I believe we are all different and although all our bodies need certain nutrients to function at their best, the way in which we best feed our bodies that goodness can vary.
+While some can lead a vegan lifestyle and flourish, others may function better on a more paleo lifestyle and that is ok.
+Our bodies give us a variety of signs when they aren’t performing at their best.
+Being able to listen to these signs and having a general awareness of how my body should function is something I’ve gained a great interest in.

 Reach For Water

-This wasn’t new to me as I’ve always loved water and drank it by the gallon.
+This wasn’t new to me, I’ve always loved water and I drink it by the gallon.
 But if you’re not drinking enough then try and be more conscious of your water intake.
 When I wake up, I try and drink a 700ml bottle before I do anything else.
 All that water wakes me up and rehydrates my organs from a 7-8 hour sleep.

 Don’t Stress About It

-Stress is something I suffer from quite badly, and it’s not good for us.
-So the last thing I need is to be stressing out about what I eat as well.
+Stress is not good for us.
+Any of us.
+The last thing we need is to be stressing out about what we eat as well.
 If I don’t eat something green with my dinner- often the case, I don’t worry about it.
 I just carry on with my life.
-If I’ve been out for several meals one week and also indulged in a dominos… yes I might throw some extra greens on my plate the week after.
+If I’ve been out for several meals one week or indulged in a dominos… yes I might throw some extra greens on my plate the week after.

 Have you got any tips for living a more balanced life?